 Ok, there are hundreds of French toast casseroles out there that you can try.
 I have tried just a few.
 To me, they are loaded with a sugary syrup or crunchy sugar topping that resemble more of a bread pudding or pecan roll than a French toast casserole.
 My definition of a French toast casserole is an easy way to make French toast for a crowd without having to stand in front of the stove or griddle frying up individual slices.
-I just wanted a simple, delicious, French toast casserole where the sweetness is determined by the person pouring the syrup.
-Ease in preparation with the choice to cook right away or preparing it the night before.
-My goal was to create a casserole where it actually tastes like French toast and not bread pudding.
-A crunchy buttery topping that wasn’t created by loads of sugar, but instead by the crusts of the bread complimenting the soft – not soggy – interior.
+I just wanted a simple delicious casserole where the sweetness is determined by the person pouring the syrup.
+Additionally, I wanted ease in preparation with the choice to cook right away or preparing it the night before.
+Finally, a crunchy buttery topping that isn’t created by loads of sugar.
+Instead, the crust of the bread compliments the soft interior.

-The next morning, I sliced up the challah loaf into 3/4 inch slices and arranged them in my buttered 9×13 glass baking dish.
-I overlapped them to ensure maximum surface exposure of each slice.
+Slice the loaf into 3/4 inch slices and arrange them in a buttered 9×13 glass baking dish.
+Overlap the slices to ensure maximum surface exposure of each slice.

-The next few steps were simple…whisk together the milk, cream, eggs, vanilla, salt, and half of the sugar in a large measuring cup for ease of pouring.
-In a separate bowl combine the remaining sugar and cinnamon.
-I don’t add the cinnamon mixture to the liquid because the cinnamon clots up and doesn’t combine well.
+The next few steps are simple…whisk together the milk, cream, eggs, vanilla, salt, a portion of the sugar and cinnamon in a large bowl.
+In a smaller bowl, combine the remaining sugar and cinnamon.

 Believe it or not, 2 tablespoons of sugar is enough to accomplish creating a crunchy cinnamon toast topping adding just enough sweetness to the dish.

-Then, slowly pour the liquid all over the challah bread, lifting each slice to ensure the liquid covers the surface.
+Then, slowly pour the liquid all over the bread, lifting each slice to ensure the liquid covers the surface.
 Every nook and cranny can be coated just by slowly drizzling it rather than pouring it all at once requiring pressing down on the bread to get the same effect.
-Pressing it down also squishes the bread which would change the texture I was looking to accomplish.
+Pressing it down also squishes the bread which would change the texture.